ollyswanson/rlox/README.md

 ### Performance

-TODO: Proper write benchmarks and write up.
+TODO: Proper benchmarks and write up.

 Naive benchmarking shows the Rust implementation of the tree-walk interpreter to be performant relative to the Java implementation, but pathological recursion